krishernandez/auto_rigging_tool_box/README.md

 # BUG LOG
 - Squash and stretch functions bug out on limbs
-- Pole vector selection currently not functional
+- Pole vector is not functional at this time
+- Ribbon joint tool is not functional at this time
 - Currently, the only way to bring in this rigging tool box is to call it within the maya script.

 # TODO
 - Add the option to rename joints and controls based on a set dictionary
+- Refactor control curves into a set dictionary
 - Add an automation ribbon joint tool
 - Add the custom designed IK handle to the IK limbs automation tool
 - When dragging in the final toolbox, make it show up in one of the maya menus
-- Clean up notification systems such as the success of the operation and warning commands
 - Add text box for tips, tricks and instructions on how to use each tool
 - Clean up and rename certain tabs on tool box
-- Clean up documentation